Russian forces attack Kyiv and Kharkiv overnight: there are casualties and destruction

 In the Darnytskyi District, a fire was reported in an uninhabited high-rise building; it has been extinguished.

 Aftermath of the Russian attack on KharkivAdditionally, in the Nemyshlianskyi District, a private residential house caught fire.
-The President of Ukraine also reported that a maternity hospital, a dormitory housing internally displaced persons (IDPs), a medical college, and residential buildings were damaged in Kharkiv.
+The President of Ukraine reported that a maternity hospital, a dormitory housing internally displaced persons (IDPs), a medical college, and residential buildings were damaged in Kharkiv.
 Rescue services continue to mitigate the consequences of the shelling and clarify information regarding the casualties.

 Ukraine’s Foreign Minister Andrii Sybiha noted that Russia’s main targets remain unchanged: energy facilities and residential areas.